Ask the Expert!

 How much does concrete lifting cost?

-Sidewalk slabs are typically $40 and driveway slabs are typically $85, however the pricing ranges based upon severity and quantity of work being completed.
+Sidewalk slabs typically start at $50 and driveway slabs are typically $100, however the pricing ranges based upon severity and quantity of work being completed.
 MI Concrete Lifting Inc keeps pricing simple, we have no coupons or discounts or limited time offers to give the illusion of a better deal.

 What causes concrete to sink?